-A hammertoe has an abnormal bend in the middle joint of a toe.
-Mallet toe affects the joint nearest the toenail.
-Hammertoe and mallet toe usually occur in your second, third and fourth toes.
+A hammertoe has an unusual bend in the middle joint of a toe.
+Mallet toe has a bend in the joint nearest the toenail.
+Hammertoe and mallet toe usually occur in the second, third and fourth toes.

 Hammertoe and mallet toe have been linked to:

 - Certain shoes.
-High-heeled shoes or footwear that's too tight in the toe box can crowd your toes into a space in which they can't lie flat.
-This curled toe position might eventually persist even when you're barefoot.
+High-heeled shoes or footwear that's too tight in the toe can crowd toes so they can't lie flat.
+In time, the toe might remain curled even when not in shoes.

 - Sex.
-Women are much more likely to develop hammertoe or mallet toe than are men.
+Women are more likely to develop hammertoe or mallet toe than are men.

-You can avoid many foot, heel and ankle problems with shoes that fit properly.
+Shoes that fit well can prevent many foot, heel and ankle problems.
 Here's what to look for when buying shoes:

-- Adequate toe room.
+- Enough toe room.
 Avoid shoes with pointed toes.

 - Low heels.
-Avoiding high heels will help you avoid back problems.
+Not wearing high heels will help prevent toe and back problems.

-These additional tips can help you buy the right shoes:
+These added tips can help buying the right shoes:

-- Buy shoes at the end of the day.
-Your feet swell throughout the day.
+- Shop at the end of the day.
+Feet swell as the day goes on.

-- Check your size.
-As you age, your shoe size might change — especially the width.
+- Check size.
+Shoe size — especially the width — can change with age.
 Measure both feet and buy for the larger foot.

-- Buy shoes that fit.
+- Buy shoes that fit right away.
 Be sure shoes are comfortable before you buy them.
-If necessary, a shoe repair store might be able to stretch shoes in tight spots, but it's better to buy them to fit.
+A shoe repair store might be able to stretch shoes in tight spots, but it's better to buy them to fit.